Lego pneumatics: Generation 2

 In 1989, the LEGO pneumatic line was revamped, and a new cylinder and pump piece were introduced.
 The old cylinders and pumps were discontinued.
 The chief difference is that the new cylinder had two input valves now, which allowed both pushing and pulling without needing complex circuits involving the distribution block piece.
 The Generation 2 cylinders also had metal rods so that they more closely resembled real hydraulic cylinders.

 Over the years, several new pieces were introduced in this line as well.
 The new pump was spring based, and could only be operated by hand, which limited pneumatic power to how fast it could be manually pumped.
 This obviously limited the power of pneumatic circuits.
 So in 1992, LEGO introduced two new pieces; a small pump and a small cylinder.
 The small pump did not have a spring on it, and it was designed to be operated by a motor, which would allow for continuously running pneumatic creations.
-As of 2011, the small pump has only appeared in one set — 8868 Air Tech Claw Rig (1992) (found on Peeron) — and a few parts sets (no longer available).
+The small pump only appeared in two sets — 8868 Air Tech Claw Rig (1992) and 8049 Tractor with Log Loader (2010) — and a few service packs.
 A new version of the small pump was released in Lego set 8110 Unimog U400 (2011).
 At 2L, this pump's stroke is 1/3 longer than the old one's 1.5L, 'L' being the LEGO unit of a stud.
 This made it much easier to use in studless construction.

 In 1997, LEGO introduced the air tank which acts like a battery, storing compressed air so that even more powerful pneumatic circuits can be created.
 This piece is very popular with the enthusiast community, but many feel that it was underutilised by LEGO, as it only appeared in 3 model sets and a parts pack.
-This tank is now only available at the LEGO Education Store, along with a new manometer part.
+This tank was later re-released in a LEGO Education add-on pack, along with a new manometer part.

 In 2003, LEGO discontinued the old cylinder and switch parts, and made new "studless" versions to fit in with their transition towards removing studs from Technic sets.

 Generation 2.1

-In 2015, LEGO decided to make a second version of the pneumatic cylinders and switches with changes that included modifying the ports, giving them a small tapper which makes tubing easier to slide on.
+In 2015, LEGO decided to make a second version of the pneumatic cylinders and switches with changes that included modifying the ports, giving them a small taper which makes tubing easier to slide on.
 Many smaller parts, like T-pieces and axle/hose connectors, stayed the same.